 In this article we’re going to compare the major premium credit cards from American Express, Chase and Citi.
 U.S. Bank has also just entered the premium card market with the launch of it’s Altitude card.
 We’ll have more on that one next week.

-Which Card is Better – Amex Platinum Personal or Business?
+Which Card Is Better – Amex Platinum Personal vs. Business?

 Amex has been announcing a series of changes to both the personal and business versions of the Platinum card over the past several months.
 The pace of these announcements has increased in recent weeks, and now the differences between the two cards are greater than ever before.

 The Best Credit Cards to Get to Australia and New Zealand With Miles

 Planning a trip Down Under?
 A flight from the U.S. can be expensive, so it’s worth saving your miles and getting your ticket for nearly free.
 It can take as little as 15 months to earn an award ticket to New Zealand, and as little as 18 months to Australia if you channel $1,500 a month through a recommended credit card.